 - File a lawsuit in civil court against the at-fault driver, whose interests in the case will be represented by his or her insurance carrier.

 Depending on your circumstances, any or all of these options may work in your favor.
-That's one reason why it's so important to contact an experienced attorney who can review the available insurance coverage and help you pursue maximum compensation.

 Under Illinois law, you are required to carry certain benefits on your policy that can provide compensation in the event of an accident.
 There is also optional coverage that can provide you with additional benefits for certain losses: